What is the GTD?

 No. Statistical information contained in the Global Terrorism Database is based on reports from a variety of open media sources.
 Information is not added to the GTD unless and until we have determined the sources are credible.
 Users should not infer any additional actions or results beyond what is presented in a GTD entry and specifically, users should not infer an individual associated with a particular incident was tried and convicted of terrorism or any other criminal offense.
 If new documentation about an event becomes available, an entry may be modified, as necessary and appropriate.

-The collection of the GTD is currently funded by the German Federal Foreign Office (FFO) and the United Kingdom Foreign, Commonwealth, and Development Office (FCDO).
+The collection of the GTD is currently funded by the US Federal government, the German Federal Foreign Office (FFO) and the United Kingdom Foreign, Commonwealth, and Development Office (FCDO).

 START is actively considering funding solutions to continue to maintain and improve the GTD.